apache/doris/docs/en/sql-reference/sql-statements/Account Management/SET PROPERTY.md

 7. Modify the cluster priority of user Jack to HIGH SET PROPERTY FOR 'jack' 'load_cluster.{cluster_name}.priority' = 'HIGH';

+8. Modify the maximum number of query instance for jack to 3000 SET PROPERTY FOR 'jack' 'max_query_instances' = '3000';

 ## keyword
 SET, PROPERTY